-According to a report from the National Highway Traffic Safety Administration (NHTSA), pedestrian deaths reached a new and tragic peak.
-In the year 2018 alone, researchers found that approximately 6,283 pedestrians were killed in traffic accidents — that’s more than a 3% increase from 2017 and the most deaths in almost thirty years.
-Based on estimated in the first half of 2019, researchers believe that this upward trend will continue.
+According to a report from the National Highway Traffic Safety Administration (NHTSA), Car accidents involving pedestrians are rising.
+Pedestrian deaths have reached a new and tragic peak.
+In 2018 alone, researchers found that approximately 6,283 pedestrians were killed in traffic accidents.
+More than a 3% increase from 2017 and the most deaths in almost thirty years.
+Based on estimates in the first half of 2019, researchers believe this upward trend will continue.

 - Distracted drivers – Distracted driving has been cited as one of the leading causes of fatal vehicle collisions.
-If a driver is distracted by a phone or other task, they are significantly more likely to injure — or kill — a pedestrian.
+If drivers are distracted by a phone or other task, they are significantly more likely to injure or kill a pedestrian.

 - Driving over the speed limit – Even vehicles traveling at relatively low speeds can cause the human body devastating injury upon impact.
-If a driver is moving too fast, slamming down on the breaks isn’t enough to avoid a fatal collision with a pedestrian.
+If a driver moves too fast, slamming down on the brakes isn’t enough to avoid a fatal collision with a pedestrian.

-- Intoxicated driving – Drivers under the influence of alcohol are statistically more likely to be at-fault in a severe car accident.
-Not only is driving under the influence illegal in all fifty states, but it also puts both drivers and pedestrians at risk for being involved in a fatal collision.
+- Intoxicated driving – Drivers under the influence of alcohol are statistically more likely to be at fault in a severe car accident.
+Driving under the influence is illegal in all fifty states and puts drivers and pedestrians at risk of a fatal collision.

-- Inclement weather conditions – A vehicle’s tires can lose a significant amount of traction on roads with rain, snow, sleet, or ice.
+- Inclement weather conditions – A vehicle’s tires can lose significant traction on roads with rain, snow, sleet, or ice.
 These conditions put drivers at a higher risk of skidding, swerving, or spinning out.
-If a driver loses control of their vehicle, they may not be able to avoid a severe collision with a pedestrian.
+If a driver loses control of their vehicle, they may be unable to avoid a severe collision with a pedestrian.

-- Left turns – According to a study from the United States Department of Transportation, pedestrians have a higher chance of being hit by a left-turning vehicle than a right-turning vehicle.
-This heightened risk is due to a “visibility impairment” that a driver experiences while making a left turn.
+- Left turns – According to a United States Department of Transportation study, pedestrians have a higher chance of being hit by a left-turning vehicle than a right-turning vehicle.
+This heightened risk is due to a “visibility impairment” that a driver experiences while turning left.
 Because of this impairment, a driver may not even see a pedestrian before it is too late.

 Hurt in an accident as a pedestrian?
 Hach & Rose, LLP can help you